-Chickens are generally easier to handle than most other barnyard animals.
+Chickens are generally easier to raise than most other barnyard animals.
 However, raising even the smallest flock can be overwhelming if you don’t know a few specific rules.
-No matter the size of your flock, you want to provide your birds with a healthy environment where they can coexist comfortably and happily.
+No matter the size of your flock, you want to provide your birds with a healthy environment where they can coexist comfortably.
 For the most part, this means providing them with adequate space.

 So, how much space do chickens need?
-It’s essential to consider any local laws, chicken coop permits, or guidelines that dictate the minimum space requirements for chickens in your area.
+It’s essential to consider any local laws, chicken coop permits, or guidelines that may dictate the number of chickens and minimum space requirements for chickens in your area.
 There are a lot of factors that go into determining the amount of space each bird needs.
-Chickens are social animals and will appreciate an incredible ecosystem where they interact with each other but still have room to forage individually.
+Chickens are social animals and will appreciate an ecosystem where they interact with each other but still have room to forage individually.
+Chickens also develop a very complex pecking order within the flock that can create aggressive interactions in the flock if they lack space.

 If you are new to keeping chickens, space is one of the most important aspects of a flourishing poultry flock.
 In this post, you will learn about your chickens’ needs, emphasizing the amount of space they need to stay happier and healthier.